finance calculator

 When to use it

-• Choosing between Treasury bills/notes and bank CDs for short-term savings.
+• Choosing between Treasury bills or notes and bank CDs for short- to intermediate-term savings held in a taxable brokerage account.

 Tips & cautions